awslabs/data-solutions-framework-on-aws/framework/API.md

 ### AnalyticsBucketProps <a name="AnalyticsBucketProps" id="aws-dsf.storage.AnalyticsBucketProps"></a>

-Properties of the {@link AnalyticsBucket } construct.
+Properties for the `AnalyticsBucket` construct.

 #### Initializer <a name="Initializer" id="aws-dsf.storage.AnalyticsBucketProps.Initializer"></a>